niosus/test-complete-plugin/README.md

 This repo has one script in it: `script.py`.
 It tries to construct a translation unit from a `test.cpp` file, then tries to reparse it and complete it.

+# Install it to sublime text 3
+- clone it into `C:\Users\<user>\AppData\Roaming\Sublime Text 3\Packages`
+- open Sublime Text 3
+- check console for output

+# Run it from Power shell
+- navigate to the folder where you have cloned it
+- run `script.py` with your version of python

 # Current state
 Completion works as expected with Python 3.3.5 (closest I have found to the one in sublime text) from Power Shell but from the sublime text causes this:
 ```